He reminds me of Shevchenko – Luka Toni tips Osimhen for 25 goals this season

 And as the Super Eagles stars took a walk within the team’s camp, Iheanacho was spotted in a different fashion as his wears looked different.

-Team-mate William Troost-Ekong asked the Leicester man why his trouser was worn backwards and Kelechi replied: “I’m different.”
+Team-mate William Troost-Ekong asked the Leicester man why his trousers were worn backwards and Kelechi replied: “I’m different.”

 Source: Legit Newspaper